 For a church wedding, you may want to exercise even more reserve.
 Be sure your shoulders are covered with sleeves or a wrap, and be absolutely sure your red dress is in good taste.
 For an evening wedding or cocktail hour wedding reception, a slightly more showy fabric and cut is fine, but still, make sure it is in good taste.
 For a black-tie wedding, the gown should be full-length, and stately, so just be aware of red's attention-grabbing abilities.
 A deep wine color or muted red would be my preference here since neutral darker tones are the preferred dress code for black-tie weddings.

 More Red Wedding Attire for the Wedding Party

 - For red bridesmaid dresses, I think red of any shade is a lovely color for bridesmaids, so even a very bright red is fine for the wedding party, since it has presumably been chosen with the bride's consent, and you want your wedding party to stand out.

 - For a red dress for a mother of the bride or groom, a red dress could be lovely, but it should be chosen again with care (and with the couple's approval) to make sure it's not too attention-grabbing.

-- It’s my understanding that the bride will often wear in a red dress in a some Asian wedding ceremonies, so I’d exercise caution about wearing red to these events.
-I do know for sure It may well be the equivalent of wearing white to a wedding in some cultures.
+- It's my understanding that the bride will often wear in a red dress in a some Asian wedding ceremonies, so I'd exercise caution about wearing red to these events.
+I don't know for sure, but it may well be the equivalent of wearing white to a wedding in some cultures.

 If you're searching for the perfect red dress that strikes the right of the red color and style that I've been going on about, below is a shop section where you can shop red dresses through my affiliated retailers.
 See more ideas for how to wear red dresses here!